krasimir/react-in-patterns/book/chapter-6/README.md

 ## Extracting the container

 Containers know about data, its shape and where it comes from.
 They know details about how the things work or the so called *business logic*.
-They receive information and format it so it is easy to use by the presentational component.
-Very often we use [higher-order components](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components) to create containers.
+They receive information and format it so like is easy to be used by the presentational component.
+Very often we use [higher-order components](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components) to create containers because they provide a buffer space where we can insert custom logic.

 Here's how our `ClockContainer` looks like: